 Find Weight Loss Clinics in Arizona

-In addition to our effective weight loss initiatives, Banner Urgent Care also has other programs to keep you as healthy as possible year-round.
+In addition to our effective weight loss initiatives, Urgent Care Extra also has other programs to keep you as healthy as possible year-round.
 With these weight loss methods in place, we hope you meet and exceed your body composition goals.
 If you’ve hit a plateau with your fitness plan and need help shedding extra body fat, stop by any of our walk-in healthcare clinics today.
-With urgent care centers all across Arizona, you’re never far from a Banner Urgent Care facility.
+With urgent care centers all across Arizona, you’re never far from a Urgent Care Extra facility.
 Visit our clinic locator page for more information.
-You can also call our office at (480) 988-9108 to speak with an Banner Urgent Care representative.
+You can also call our office at (480) 988-9108 to speak with an Urgent Care Extra representative.